-For a grantor trust, material participation is determined at the grantor distribution is increased by the passive activity losses allocable to the interest, and such losses cannot be deducted.
+For a grantor trust, material participation is determined at the grantor level.

+If the estate or trust distributes an interest in a passive activity, the basis of the property immediately before the distribution is increased by the passive activity losses allocable to the interest, and such losses cannot be deducted.
 See section 469(j)(12).